How many marine fish in a 60-litre tank?

 Which fish for a 60-litre marine tank?

 Stick to fish of three inches or less, and those that don’t need to swim constantly or across a large area.
 Tank bred clownfish are an excellent choice, as are Yellow gobies, Firefish, and Royal grammas.
-You could keep a pair of clowns, a Yellow Goby, a Firefish and a Royal Gramma in a 60 litre marine tank and as a general rule stick to a maximum of five small fish in a tank of that size.
+You could keep a pair of clowns, a Yellow Goby, a Firefish and a Royal Gramma in a 60 litre marine tank and as a general rule stick to a maximum of five small reef fishes in saltwater aquariums of that size.

 Or go nano and set up a tank just for gobies, of which there are hundreds of species, many of which are tiny yet colourful and interesting to watch as they go about their lives.
 What about a shrimp and goby pair, where a small substrate dwelling goby like a Yasha or Dracula goby pairs up with an almost blind Pistol shrimp, which will go about building them a den to retreat into?

-Or for maximum effect and minimal stress and impact on the environment just add one pair of Nemos – tank bred Amphiprion ocellaris or percula, and keep them on their own.
+Or for maximum effect and minimal stress and impact on the environment just add one pair of Nemos - tank bred Amphiprion ocellaris or percula, and keep them on their own in a saltwater tank.